 Every year we host at least two sales.
 At least one of the sales is from plants that we produce ourselves (such as vegetable transplants in the spring) and the other sale is always a rose sale on Valentine's day.
 This provides our members the opportunity to learn the process of greenhouse production and gain floral design and retail experience.

 In the past few years, field trips have included: Saint Louis (zoo, botanical garden, nursery, greenhouses, etc), Hermann (winery, tree farm, cut flower farm, florist shop, wedding venue), Kansas City (Kauffman & Arrowhead Stadiums, botanical garden) and Chicago! (botanical garden, zoo, ball seed company, ball hort gardens)

 No experience is necessary!
 We love to have fun and eat so come hang out with us and bring your friends.

-Please include the days/dates your organization meets, the location, and time.
-This information helps students interested in joining your organization connect with you.
+Please include the days/dates your organization meets, the location(s), and time(s).
+This information helps interested students connect with the organization.

 Contact President Tanner Jones to join our email list.
 New meeting times are decided every semester to fit the most members' availability.